-- Expand the affordable housing stock with priority given to vacant units in a condition that is not suitable for occupancy. - Encourage a vested interest in the projects, priority is given to projects where the landlord contributes at least 25% of the funds necessary to repair or reconstruct the property unit. - Encourage housing for the elderly and disabled; priority is given to projects with dedicated units for elderly and disabled tenants.
+- Expand the affordable housing stock with priority given to vacant units in a condition that is not suitable for occupancy. - Encourage housing for the elderly and disabled; priority is given to projects with dedicated units for elderly and disabled tenants.

-The maximum award cap under the Single Family Rental Program is based on the number of bedrooms in each rental unit.
-The exact award will depend upon the amount of storm damage and the cost of rehabilitation up to maximum award amount.
+The award amount provided to each property owner, under the Small Rental Rehabilitation Program, will depend upon the amount of storm damage and the cost of rehabilitation up to the maximum allowable award amount.
 When a rental unit is assisted with disaster recovery funds, the entire unit must be brought up to Housing Quality Standards (HQS) or the current federal standards.
-Eligible costs include hard costs for construction and soft costs associated with repair of rental units plus other costs permissible under

-24 CFR 570.
-The maximum grant allowed per landlord/applicant has limits of 4 units and/or \$100,000.
-Individual Unit Maximum Awards are indicated below:
+Eligible costs include hard costs for construction and soft costs associated with repair of rental units plus other costs permissible under 24 CFR 570.
+Awards are limited to one grant per property owner.
+The maximum possible award is \$85,000 as indicated below:

-- Per structure rehabilitation cap: \$70,000
+Per structure rehabilitation cap: \$70,000

-- Accessibility cap:\$10,000
+Accessibility cap:\$10,000

-- Relocation assistance: \$5,000
+Relocation assistance: \$5,000